asafiw/simloud-docs/docs/getting-started.md

 **.simloud_ci**:

 - Provides customizations for each service's CI process.
-- Should be located next to the Dockerfile.
+- Should be placed in the same directory with Dockerfile.
-- Contains bash script for CI steps (there are plans to change it to yml file)
+- Contains bash script with specific CI steps
-- The file should be empty if there is no customization (maybe in lambda).
+- The file should be empty if there is no customization.

 Place these two files at the root folder of each microservice repository.

-5. Create Deployment
-   - follow the different steps in the wizard